milinda/ef/clojure-web/adder/README.md

 [Mark McGranaghan](http://mmcgrana.github.com/).
 That post was really helpful, but there were some incompatibilities with the latest versions of the libraries used.
 I did some additional improvements to make it wrok as a WAR.

+## Uage
+Execute the following command to generate war file:

+[lein ring uberwar adder.war]

+After that you can deploy generated *adder.war* file on Tomcat or any servlet container.